Creating an Analytic Rubric

 4. Click on the checkbox beside your desired rubric then click on Add Selected.

 5. Click Save and Close.
-Your Rubric is now linked to your Assessment Dropbox.
+Your Rubric is now linked to the Assessment Dropbox.

-Below is a Points Allocation/Range Guide for a Rubric marked out of 100:
+Below is a Points Allocation/Range Guide for a Rubric:

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.